Amybo-org/pages/content/en/about/index.md

 {{% /blocks/cover %}}

 {{% blocks/lead color="primary" %}}
-Amybo is all about letting people grow their own nutritious, delicious and affordable protein.
+AMYBO is all about letting people grow their own nutritious, delicious and affordable protein.
 {{% /blocks/lead %}}

 {{% blocks/section color="light" %}}

-Amybo was kicked off in 2023 by [Martin Currie](https://www.linkedin.com/in/martincurrie/), following inspiration from:
+AMYBO was kicked off in 2023 by [Martin Currie](https://www.linkedin.com/in/martincurrie/), following inspiration from:
 * [George Monbiot](https://www.monbiot.com)'s [Embrace what may be the most important green technology ever.
 It could save us all.](https://www.theguardian.com/commentisfree/2022/nov/24/green-technology-precision-fermentation-farming) Guardian Article, which put him on to:
 * [Reboot Food](https://www.rebootfood.org), which got him googling for open source protein fermentation projects, where he found not much more than:
 * [Domingo Club](https://domingoclub.com/documentation/domingo-fermenter)'s lovely open soure Tempeh fermenter and: